-- Add and fold in the mincemeat.
+- Add and fold in the mincemeat and cubed apples.

-- Finally add the apples and fold until evenly combined.
+- Add and fold in the flour mix until just evenly combined.
 Be careful not to over-mix.

 - Spoon into the baking tin and smooth the top.

 - Serve either warm or cold, dusted with icing sugar.